junxit/us-congress-bills-117/metadata.md

 - 2022-05-06 — Placed on the Union Calendar, Calendar No. 232.
 - 2022-05-06 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-312.
 - 2022-05-06 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-312.
+- 2022-05-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-16 — Considered as unfinished business. (consideration: CR H5003-5004)
+- 2022-05-16 — Considered under suspension of the rules. (consideration: CR H4982-4985)
+- 2022-05-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6825.
+- 2022-05-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-16 — Mr. Malinowski moved to suspend the rules and pass the bill, as amended.
+- 2022-05-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 288 - 129 (Roll no. 184). (text: CR H4982-4983)
+- 2022-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 288 - 129 (Roll no. 184).